University of Michigan–Flint Scholarships (2025–2026) | Cost, Merit & Hidden Awards

 Can these awards stack with other aid?

-They can usually be combined with need-based aid and external scholarships, but full tuition awards (like True Blue) may cap stacking at tuition/fees.
+They can usually be combined with need-based aid and outside scholarships, but full tuition awards (like True Blue) may cap stacking at tuition/fees.
 Always confirm with Financial Aid.

 🏆 Competitive Scholarships